 In the 2008 Summer Olympics in Beijing, Stephanie Brown Trafton won the women’s discus on her first throw of the finals.

-Today, Trafton needed a big final throw in qualifying at the London Olympics just to make Saturday's final and she did just that.
+On Friday, Trafton needed a big final throw in qualifying at the London Olympics just to make today’s final and she did just that.

 Trafton became only the second American to win the discus at the Olympics when she was a surprise winner in 2008 and was the first U.S. Olympic medalist in the event since 1984.
 This is her third Olympics; in 2004 in Athens, Greece, she was 21st overall and didn’t advance to the finals.

-Great Britain's Jessica Ennis, the favorite, easily leads the competition with 4,158 points with Lithuania's Austra Skujyte second at 3,974.
+Great Britain’s Jessica Ennis, the favorite and 2009 and 2011 world champion, easily leads the competition with 4,158 points with Lithuania’s Austria Skujyte second at 3,974.
 Hyleas Fountain, the silver medalist in Beijing who beat Day at the U.S. Olympic Trials in June, is fifth with 3,900 points.